jaspector

 NM CID contractor licensing (GB-2, GB-98, EE-98, PB-98, MM-98) required for all work.

-How to Schedule
+How to schedule

 • (575) 637-9580 (CID Roswell if CID handles permits) (phone)

-Typical inspection sequence: Standard NM inspection sequence applies (foundation, rough MEP, framing, insulation, final).
+Typical sequence: Standard NM inspection sequence applies (foundation, rough MEP, framing, insulation, final).
 Rural location increases inspector travel time; allow additional scheduling lead time.

 NM state codes (2021 IBC/IRC, 2020 NEC, NMAC 14.5 series) apply statewide including Floyd.

-1. Contact the Town of Floyd via Roosevelt County at (575) 356-8562 or through the NM Municipal League to confirm whether Floyd issues its own building permits or defers to NM CID.
+To apply for a building permit in Floyd, NM, follow these steps: 1.
+Contact the Town of Floyd via Roosevelt County at (575) 356-8562 or through the NM Municipal League to confirm whether Floyd issues its own building permits or defers to NM CID.
 2. If NM CID handles Floyd permits (likely given town size): follow the CID process described in the Unincorporated Roosevelt County section.
 Submit to CID Roswell: 200 E. Chisum St., Roswell, NM 88201; (575) 637-9580.
 3. Confirm compliance with local zoning and ordinances (if any exist) with town administration.
 4. Schedule required inspections through the issuing authority.

-Other cities in Roosevelt County
+Other jurisdictions in Roosevelt County.

-View all Roosevelt County jurisdictions →
+All Roosevelt County jurisdictions →